JaeAeich/PosterPanda-client/README.md

 ## Authors :bust_in_silhouette:
 - Jae Aeich - Initial work and ongoing maintenance :computer:
-- jae Aeich - Design and UI contributions :art:
+- Jae Aeich - Design and UI contributions :art:
 - Jae Aeich - Backend integration and development :gear:

 Don't forget to give us a :star: if you like the project and follow us for updates and new features.
 Let's make PandaPoster the best e-commerce website for manga and posters together. :smile: